adrianmui/testing-workshop/api/README.md

-# testing react - adrian 6/23/17
+## testing react - adrian 6/23/17

-# unit, integration , end2end testing practices.
+### unit, integration , end2end testing practices.

+the code I've written is in client/, api/, and cypress/, the solutions are given in the *-final/ folders.

 # ![Node/Express/Mongoose Example App](project-logo.png)